What Size Heat Pump? (and lots more besides!)

 In most cases there is no real need to worry about the size of the heat pump when it comes to producing hot water.
 Most modern heat pumps sized at 5kW and above can quickly heat water.

-The target hot water temperature of the stored water is usually low, say 45 ℃ to 55 ℃ to ensure a good COP from the heat pump.
+The target temperature of the stored hot water is usually low, say 45 ℃ to 55 ℃ to ensure a good COP from the heat pump.
 This will mean you will need to run a regular legionella cleansing cycle using the immersion to take the hot water over 60 ℃.

 But storing cooler water means less usable as there will be less mixing with cold.
 So this plays into the next question.